North Carolina Personal Injury And Wrongful Death Attorneys

 Car crashes, commercial truck collisions, motorcycle wrecks, bicycle accidents and all-terrain vehicle flip-overs can cause life-altering injuries.
-When another driver causes your accident, whether because they were driving under the influence, texting while driving, or speeding and ran a red light, why should you have to be the one facing stressful financial worries?
+When another driver causes your accident, whether because they were driving under the influence, texting while driving, or speeding and running a red light, why should you have to be the one facing stressful financial worries?

 The same can be said for injuries resulting from dangerous conditions on someone else’s property.
 Filing a claim against the negligent driver or property owner to pursue the compensation you need for medical treatment and other damages in the aftermath of an accident can be complex.
-Without legal help, you could miss filing deadlines and nuances of the law.
+Without legal help, you could miss filing deadlines and the nuances of the law.

-Clarifying North Carolina’s Contributory Negligence Laws
+Protecting Your Claim Against North Carolina’s Strict Contributory Negligence Rules

 When it comes to proving negligence for accident injuries, North Carolina operates under contributory negligence laws.
 This means that if you are proven to be even 1% at fault for the accident, you may be unable to recover monetary compensation.